Pushin' Too Hard: Composition

 or as a rant against society as a whole.

-The song contains two chords which alternate throughout, as well as instrumental breaks featuring an electric piano solo—played by Daryl Hooper—and a guitar solo played by Jan Savage.
+The song contains two chords which alternate throughout, as well as instrumental breaks featuring an electric piano solo played by Daryl Hooper and a guitar solo played by Jan Savage.

 The Seeds recorded the song on September 14, 1965 at United Western Recorders in Hollywood, Los Angeles.
 Saxon produced the song while Harvey Sharpe provided bass.
 The song only required two takes to be completed, with the master being compiled from an edit of the second.

 Release

 The Seeds released "You're Pushing Too Hard" as a single in November 1965.
 Though the song did not chart initially, a Los Angeles disc jockey began playing it extensively following the release of the band's self-titled debut album in April 1966.
 With the title having been changed to "Pushin' Too Hard", a new single was issued in July 1966 and the song debuted on the Billboard Hot 100 chart in December.
 It peaked at number 36 in February and spent 11 weeks on the chart.

 Some radio stations banned the song, believing that the title dealt with being a pusher of illegal drugs.
-WLS apparently disagreed, because the record reached number one in its tenth week on the playlist of the Silver Dollar Survey on 17 February 1967, and so did rival station WCFL, where the record reached number two on the Sound Ten Survey on 9 February 1967.
+Conversely, the record reached number one in its tenth week on the playlist of WLS' Silver Dollar Survey on 17 February 1967.
+Similarly, at rival station WCFL, the record reached number two on the Sound Ten Survey on February 9, 1967.